'Mule' deck tractors in 1/72 scale

 Fujimi

-Eventually I bought the Fujimi 'Deck crew set' (catalog number 35001), and this turned out to be quite a surprise.
+The Fujimi 'Deck crew set' (catalog number 35001) turned out to be quite a surprise.
 With regards to details, this injection moulded MD-3 was a near 100% copy of the Verlinden model!
 Of course Fujimi had to break up Verlinden's single-piece main casting into several smaller parts, but otherwise the differences were very, very small.
 The hood has a fold on the centerline (that I have seen in only one photo of the real thing, the rest had slightly bulged hoods), but otherwise it is identical, down to the tiniest details.
-The Fujimi model also has the incorrect 'rear bumper' for the short version like Verlinden, which further reinforces the impression that the kit is a copy.
-Alternatively, both Verlinden and Fujimi could have used the same set of drawings to create their models (I've been told that Modell Fan once had Mule drawings).
-On the other hand, I was quite amazed that it was possible for Fujimi to achieve the same detail level with injection moulding.
-Another lesson learned!
+The Fujimi model also has the incorrect 'rear bumper' for the short version like Verlinden, and the fire-fighting attachment has the same incorrect large tank, which further reinforces the impression that the kit is a copy.

 The oldest proof of existence that I found of the Fujimi set is a 1990 catalog, but I don't have catalogs of 1987, 1988 and 1989 (it's not shown in the 1986 catalog).
 The MD-3 is also listed in my 1994, 1995, 1996, 1997 and 2001 Fujimi catalogs.
 In 2008 or 2009, the Mule tractor was included in a reissue of on Fujimi's VF-96 F-4J.